umr-ds/resilient-edge-computing/README.md

 rec_dtn -v -s <path to socket> -i dtn://client_1/ client -r <path to results directory> data test/data put <path to file>
 ```

-This starts a client with the node id `dtn://client_1/`
+This starts a client with the node id `dtn://client_1/`.
 Replace `<path to socket>` with the same path as in the `dtnd` config.
 Replace `<path to results directory>` with a path where the client can store results of jobs.

 We use the `client` command, and its `data` subcommand.
-We are using the data-name `test/data`, we are using the `put` action to submit data to the store, and lastly, we are sending the contents of `<path to file` (this needs to point to an existing file, of course).
+We are using the data-name `test/data`, we are using the `put` action to submit data to the store, and lastly, we are sending the contents of `<path to file>` (this needs to point to an existing file, of course).

 ```shell
 rec_dtn -v -s <path to socket> -i dtn://client_1/ client -r <path to results directory> data test/data get
 ```

-This starts a client with the node id `dtn://client_1/`
+This starts a client with the node id `dtn://client_1/`.
 Replace `<path to socket>` with the same path as in the `dtnd` config.
 Replace `<path to results directory>` with a path where the client can store results of jobs.